Gear for a backyard theater that’s better than the local cinema

 Sadly, drive-in movies venues are dying a slow and painful death, but you can create an awesome outdoor cinema experience in your own backyard if you have the right gear.
 For the frequent movie-goer—or person that just loves watching films on the big screen—invest in a home theater system that can be used both indoors and out.

-The Yamaha YAS-207 sound bar has DTS Virtual:X built in.
+The Yamaha YAS-209BL sound bar has DTS Virtual:X built in.
 This virtually recreates surround-sound without the need for an entire surround sound setup.
 The speaker reproduces a virtual height and depth that wouldn’t normally be possible with a single forward facing speaker.
-The YAS-207 also comes with a wireless subwoofer to enhance the bass and lets you connect Bluetooth enabled audio devices to streaming music. $300.
+The YAS-209BL also comes with a wireless subwoofer to enhance the bass and lets you connect Bluetooth enabled audio devices to streaming music.

 If you don’t have tons of these laying around the house, pick up a sturdy HDMI cable to hook up an Apple TV, PS4, or Blu-Ray Player to your projector.
 These HDMI cords are six feet long and meet current audio and 4K video standards.

 These recyclable, shatterproof wine glasses are made of a BPA-free polymer.
 They have thumb indents to make them more comfortable to hold and look much fancier than the price tag.
-Worry about the movie and not whether or not the extra glass of wine your guzzling down will break. $13 for four.
+Worry about the movie and not whether or not the extra glass of wine your guzzling down will break.